Arduino Nano ISP : Using a Nano as an ISP programmer

 Arduino board as a an ISP: an In System Programmer.

-The purpose of using a programmer is to put back the bootloader,
+The purpose of using an ISP programmer is to put back the bootloader,

 which all Arduino boards need before you can upload a program using the Arduino IDE.